funkylarma/adamchamberlin.info/src/articles/2026/01/app-defaults-2026.md

   - software
 ---

-Completely forgot that I did complete this last [year](https://adamchamberlin.info/2024/12/app-defaults-2024/), but here is the app defaults as they stand going into 2026.
+Completely forgot that I did complete this last [year](https://adamchamberlin.info/2024/12/app-defaults-2024/), but here are the app defaults as they stand going into 2026.

 Should also submit this to [Robb](https://rknight.me) and get listed on the [App Defaults](https://defaults.rknight.me) website.